 Explore the possibilities of storytelling, giving you both the narrative craft and visual techniques necessary to bring a story to life on the screen.

 Expand your range of filmmaking techniques while you learn to work on larger sets and co-create with outside writers.

-INNOVATION + COMPETITION.
-Combine cutting edge techniques, like green screen and visual effects, with the ingenuity to solve production challenges, as you take on productions of rapidly increasing technical sophistication.
+Combine cutting edge techniques, like visual effects, with the ingenuity to solve production challenges.

-PRODUCTION.
-Dedicate your time and energy to Final Projects, high-quality short films that will form the basis of your professional reel.
+Dedicate your time and energy to final projects, high-quality short films that will form the basis of your professional reel.

-PROFESSION.
-Complete the filming of all Final Projects, and focus squarely on the employment preparation and advanced electives.
+Complete the filming of all final projects, and focus on employment preparation and advanced electives.

 To make sure you have accurate admissions information please select your region based on country of citizenship.